gabrielenizzoli/spark_engine/docs/modules/plan-model.md

 Once a dataset is ready to be used it can be consumed by a dataset consumer.
 Just like a dataset component, a consumer can be described using a model, usually represented as yaml.
-A dataset consumer is represented in Java as an extension of the `dataengine.pipeline.model.sink.Sink` interface.
+A dataset consumer is represented in Java as an extension of the `sparkengine.plan.model.sink.Sink` interface.

 **TODO**